Twisted symmetric exclusion processes and set-theoretical $R$-matrices: Markov models from set-theoretical solutions

 \begin{example} In this interpretation, a particularly simple case is when $g$ has only one cycle: $g=(1^{(0)},\dots,1^{(N-1)})$.
 Then we have only one species on our lattice which carries a quantum number, or a charge, taking values in the integers modulo $N$. \end{example}

 \begin{remark} It may happen that there is one cycle (or more) in $g$ of length one.
-The corresponding species then carries no charge and can be interpreted as a vacuum. \end{remark}
+The corresponding species then carries no charge and will be called a neutral species.
+Any neutral species can be selected as the vacuum.
+If there is more than one neutral species, up to a relabeling of the neutral species, any choice leads to the same physical model. \end{remark}